ForTheNguyen/RaspberryPiCam_ECE4180/README.md

 ### Wiring

-Attach the camera and LCD according to the picture below, and wire the encoder to the raspberry pi as described in the following pinout.
+Attach the camera and LCD according to the picture below; the LCD should connect to pins 1 through 26 on the raspberry pi, which include the SPI pins that the LCD uses.

+//TODO picture

+Wire the encoder to the raspberry pi as described in the following pinout.

 |Raspberry Pi|Encoder|
 |---|---|